GLOBAL SUZUKI

 [Motorcycles]

-• Efforts are made to reduce emissions, and our products comply with Euro 5 regulations introduced in Europe and the 2020 exhaust gas regulations in Japan.
+• Efforts were made to reduce emissions, and our products comply with Euro 5 regulations introduced in Europe and the 2020 exhaust gas regulations in Japan.

 [Outboard motors]